MBenjamim/sec_project/README.md

 - `test3`: Test the functionality of the blockchain network with the maximum faulty processes with Byzantine behavior of sending corrupted `WRITE` consensus messages.

 - `test4`: Test the functionality of the blockchain network with the maximum faulty processes with Byzantine behavior of sending corrupted `STATE` consensus messages in response to the leader `READ` message.

+- `test5`:  Test the functionality of the blockchain network with the maximum faulty processes with Byzantine behavior that fail to verify transactions when a client authorized to send a limited number of tokens on behalf of another process attempts a replay attack.

+- `test6`: Test the blockchain network's functionality with `f+1` faulty processes exhibiting Byzantine behavior by sending corrupted `WRITE` consensus messages after 40 seconds of execution, at which point consensus is expected to stop functioning.

 ### Logs
 The logs of the previous run are stored in the `logs` directory.
 The logs are named: